zhangfisher/autostore/docs/en/guide/computed/scope.md

 }
 ```

-:::warning reminder
+:::warning Note
-When the state path is included `.` when characters, you can use a string array to specify the path to avoid ambiguity.
+When the state path includes `.` characters, you can use a string array to specify the path to avoid ambiguity.
 :::

 ### Depends

-when `scope==ObserverScopeRef.Depends` at the time, point to the value of the dependencies of the calculation function.
+When `scope==ObserverScopeRef.Depends`, it points to the values of the computation function's dependencies.

 ```tsx
 import { createStore,computed,ObserverScopeRef  } from '@autostorejs/react';
 import { ColorBlock } from "x-react-components"